openzklib/openzl/docs/src/poseidon_permutation_tutorial.md

 # Tutorial: Poseidon Permutation

+The Poseidon permutation, defined in [GKRRS '19](https://eprint.iacr.org/2019/458.pdf) operates on vectors of field elements.
+For a fixed width, the permutation transforms a vector of `width`-many field elements in repeated rounds.
+Each round consists of the following operations:

+1. **Add Round Keys**: Add a constant to each component of the vector.
+2. **S-Box**: Raise each component of the resulting vector to a power (in a full round), or raise just one component of the vector to a power (in a partial round).
+3. **MDS Matrix**: Multiply the resulting vector by a constant matrix.

-This tutorial will walk through building the Poseidon permutation [todo: cite]  in ECLAIR.
-The Poseidon permutation operates on vectors of field elements.
-It is composed of three operations: addition, exponentiation, and matrix multiplication.
+This tutorial will walk through building the Poseidon permutation in ECLAIR.
 All OpenZL tutorials are accompanied by code examples, see [here](https://github.com/openzklib).
 (TODO: Real link) Note that this code differs somewhat from our [optimized Poseidon implementation](https://github.com/openzklib).
 (TODO: Real link)

-[TODO: Insert some overview of the key ingredients]
-### The Permutation
-1. Add a constant to each component of the vector.
-2. Raise each component of the resulting vector to a power (in a full round), or raise just one component of the vector to a power (in a partial round).
-3. Multiply the resulting vector by a constant matrix.

 ### trait `Specification`
 The Poseidon permutation requires a choice of finite field.
 We will keep this example generic by using a Rust trait `Specification` to specify our assumptions on the field and defining the Poseidon permutation relative to any type that implements `Specification`.